New farmers take root in South Africa's old tribal lands

 Known as Bantustans under the apartheid regime, different tribes were confined to them but they were abolished with the end of white minority rule.

-Most rural South Africans still reside in such areas, and partnerships between locals and agri-business on the underutilized soil may provide an alternative to the ANC’s model.
+Most rural South Africans still reside in such areas, and partnerships between locals and agri-business on the underutilised soil may provide an alternative to the ANC’s model.

 Jabulani Mbele, 64, is one black farmer who is making the transition from spartan subsistence to marketing cash crops, assisted by commercial agriculture.